Lowcountry Writing Project

 1) An orientation and goal-setting meeting in May with fellow participants, LWP co-directors, and partners.

-2) The first part of the Institute—June 10-18—will involve trying out new writing genres and digital tools as a writer yourself, listening to and providing peer presentations on high-quality writing instruction, as well as learning about—and trying out—research-based methods to support students’ writing.
-We will create a collaborative space where we will learn more about writing and writing instruction from each other.
+2) In the first part of the Institute, we will try out new writing genres and digital tools as a writer, listen to and provide peer presentations on high-quality writing instruction, and learn about—and try out—research-based methods to support students’ writing.
+We will create a collaborative space where we can learn more about writing and writing instruction from each other.
 We will also visit The Citadel’s Isle of Palms beach house to write in the sun.

-3) During June 21-25 we will run a Young Writers Camp for writers from downtown elementary and middle schools.
-The camp, which will be free for Title I students in need, will allow you to try out some of the techniques and strategies we learned in the first two weeks.
-In the afternoons, we will reconvene in order to reflect collaboratively upon our practice.
+3) During the second part of the institute, we will design and run a Young Writers Camp for writers from downtown elementary and middle schools.
+The camp, which will be free for Title I students in need, will allow us to try out some of the techniques and strategies we learned in the first two weeks.
+In the afternoons, we will reconvene to reflect collaboratively upon our practice.